Alberta Teachers' Association logo in colour, all one line.

 2. prospective teachers to consider how students learn and why, their own teaching strategies, and the social and cultural milieu that influences learning and teaching within schools; and

-3. a forum for preservice teacher education program faculty, professional teachers and preservice teachers to engage in meaningful discourse regarding competing ideas, approaches and pedagogical strategies that inform teaching.
+3. a forum for preservice teacher education program faculty, professional teachers, school leaders and preservice teachers to engage in meaningful discourse regarding competing ideas, approaches and pedagogical strategies that inform teaching.

-Sharing Commitment With Teacher Education Programs in Alberta Universities
+Sharing Commitment With Teacher Education Programs in Alberta Institutions

 Required Basic Features of an Effective Field Experience

-1. a graduated set of classroom-based field experiences extended throughout the teacher preparation program;
+3. consist of a graduated set of classroom-based experiences taking place throughout the teacher preparation program;

-2. appropriate orientation of the student teacher to the school, the system and the profession;
+7. orient the student teacher to the school, the school authority and the profession;

-10. safeguards to ensure that the field experience is not compromised by activities related to teacher recruitment.
+11. ensure that the field experience is not compromised by efforts to recruit the student teacher; and

 Benefits of a Field Experience Program Within A School